-9.3.6.6 Man Down Messaging (Wi-Fi-Equipped Instruments Only)
+9.3.6.6 Man Down Messaging

-In addition to the Man Down function in other MultiRAE monitors, instruments equipped with Wi-Fi provide an option for sending a message to ProRAE Guardian.
+In addition to the Man Down function in other MultiRAE monitors, they provide an option for sending a message to ProRAE Guardian.

 When the Man Down is triggered, this screen is shown:

 If you do not need assistance, press [Y/+] before the countdown reaches 0 to stop the Man Down alarm from being activated.
 Otherwise, press [N/+] to trigger the Man Down alarm immediately, or do not press either key (the countdown will reach 0 and the alarm will start).
 When the Man Down alarm occurs, this screen is displayed: